Find out more about each of our fantastic ambassadors below.

 Matt has been a Mencap Ambassador since 2019 and is passionate about the rights of people with a learning disability.

-We have plenty more wonderful ambassadors to share with you, so keep your eyes peeled on this page for more updates coming very soon!
+We have plenty more wonderful ambassadors to share with you, so keep visiting this page for more updates coming very soon!